Stata Training: Data Cleaning, Management and Manipulation

 Generate and Replace

-gen andreplace are the bread and butter of data cleaning in Stata.
-Sometimes we want to make a new variable (gen) based on the contents of another, other times we want to replace the contents of an existing variable.
+the contents of an existing variable.
 When you're cleaning data, create a new variable and then modify the new variable instead of the original one, this is best practice and adds a sense check element to data cleaning.
-You can always drop the "dirty" variable later.
+You can always drop

 help tab // use this to list out the contents of a variable. read about option missing